 All in-state travel meal per diems must follow the Georgia In-State Per Diem Rates, NOT the rates listed for Georgia in the Out of State Domestic Per Diem Rates, these are to be used for travel outside of Georgia only.

-For overnight trips, traveler will receive 75% of allowable per diem on day of departure and return regardless of depart and return times minus the full amount of any provided meals.
-An employee may receive 100% of the meal per diem for single day travel, if gone for more than twelve hours and travel more than 50 miles from their residence and primary work station.
+For Out of State overnight trips, traveler will receive 75% of allowable per diem on day of departure and return regardless of depart and return times minus the full amount of any provided meals.
+An employee may receive 100% of the meal per diem for In State overnight trips, or single day travel, if gone for more than twelve hours and travel more than 50 miles from their residence and primary work station.

 Out-of-state per diem rates no longer include the $5 incidental expense (IE).
 Rather, actual incidental expenses will be reimbursed separately for both in-state and out-of-state travel.
 “Incidental expenses” for travel purposes have been clearly defined within the policy.